jacobemcken/jacobemcken.github.io/_posts/2026-01-04-samsung-ssd-nvme-firmware-upgrade.md

 But the ISO only worked with some freeware software (UNetbootin), because it does some magic after the files are written to the USB stick - ⛔ fail 3.
 For decades, it has been possible to write ISOs directly to USB sticks (and CDs) and boot from them without postprocessing.
-It does require you to create the ISOs correctly 😉
+It does require you to create the ISOs correctly, though 😉

 To be fair, I was able to update the firmware without using Windows - ✅ success 2.
 But with the excellent piece of [software, for updating firmware][3] on all sorts of hardware,